Maxtermax/hermes-io-cli/README.md

 import { Observer } from 'hermes-io';
 export const MyObserver = new Observer('MyObserver');
 ```
-Note: To simplify things you can generate one or more entities by passing the corresponding argument in a single command, for example:
+Note: To simplify things you can generate one or more entities by passing the correspondings arguments in a single command, for example:
 ```
 hermes-io-cli --observer="MyObserver" --context="MyContext"
 ```